muffin-rewards/lambda-ig-verifier/README.md

 - `hub.challenge` is an integer that we respond with if the request is valid

 ## Response
-If everything is `ok`, the respond body is equal to `hub.challenge`.
-The response can be intercepted by the [authorizer lambda](https://github.com/muffin-rewards/lambda-ig-authorizer).

 If the enviroment has not been setup, it respond with http status `500`.

 If the challenge is empty or mode is not correct it responds with `422`.